FintecimalGit/parse-mockdb/README.md

 ```

 Enhancements:
-  To make specific test-scenarios somethimes is required to define custom createAt, updateAt or objectId,
+  To make specific test-scenarios sometime is required to define custom createAt, updateAt or objectId,
-  so this fork is able to handle it. just add to the object the data to save:
+  so this fork is able to handle it.

+  Just add to the object the data to save:

 ```
     created_at, updated_at, object_id